Orders of Wisdom

-The Orders of Wisdom (French: Ordres de Sagesse) is the contemporary designation for one of the oldest systems of high Masonic degrees in Freemasonry.
+The Orders of Wisdom (French: Ordres de Sagesse) is the contemporary designation for one of the oldest systems of high Masonic degrees in Free-Masonry.
 Originally designated as ordres supérieurs, they were codified between 1783 and 1785 by the Chamber of Grades and the Grand Chapter General of France under the impetus of Alexandre Roëttiers de Montaleau, and were subsequently integrated into the Grand Orient de France (GODF) on February 17, 1786.
 The rituals of the Orders of Wisdom continue the degree of "master", extending and deepening a symbolic and initiatory journey that begins in the "blue lodge".
 The Orders were originally divided into four initiatory and philosophical orders and a fifth administrative and conservatory order.

-The texts of the superior orders were written in the 1787 Manuscrit de Moûtiers Hauts-Grades du Rite Français and published in 1801 in a compendium entitled Le Régulateur des Chevaliers maçons (The Regulator of Knight Masons) or Les Quatre ordres supérieurs (Four Superior Orders), issued under the authority of the Grand Orient de France.
+The rituals of the superior orders are very old and were gathered from a large body of rituals (over 1400 rituals collected) by a special commission, they are found organized into four Orders, as "Orders of Wisdom" in early texts such as the 1787 Manuscrit de Moûtiers Hauts-Grades du Rite Français and published in 1801 in a compendium entitled Le Régulateur des Chevaliers maçons (The Regulator of Knight Masons) or Les Quatre ordres supérieurs (Four Superior Orders), issued under the authority of the Grand Orient de France.

 Today, the Orders of Wisdom are practiced, with local variations, in several Masonic obediences and jurisdictions in Europe and the Americas.
 Their structure and ritual derive from the 1801 Régulateur des Chevaliers maçons but have been adapted to different historical and doctrinal contexts.